cryptoalgebra/Algebra/docs/Contracts/Core/base/AlgebraPoolBase.md

 *Developer note: In case dynamic fee is enabled in the pool, this method will call the plugin to get the current fee.
 If the plugin implements complex fee logic, this method may return an incorrect value or revert.
-In this case, see the plugin implementation and related documentation.*
+In this case, see the plugin implementation and related documentation.
+*important security note: caller should check reentrancy lock to prevent read-only reentrancy**

 **Returns:**